ayai-ai/ayai-deploy/README.md

 This process will take some time as it is setting up a server suitable for Ayai as well as some general backend trickery to make development easier.

 It will also attempt to compile the Ayai backend as the last step.
-This may take a long time and if you wish to see it's process, I would Ctrl-C out of the provisioning and manually build it myself (this will happen naturally following the next steps).
+This may take a long time and if you wish to see its progress, I would Ctrl-C out of the provisioning and manually build it myself (this will happen naturally following the next steps).

 After this, run `vagrant ssh`.
 You are now ssh'ed into the Vagrant virtual machine. `cd /vagrant/` to see a directory that is synchronized with the directory you checked out into.